 Your daily dose of bite sized python tips.
 Full Stack Python.
 Armin Ronacher's Thoughts and Writings.
 Life is short - you need Python!
 Home — Doug Hellmann.
 Coder Who Says Py.
 Effbot.org.
 The Mouse Vs. The Python.
 The Python Challenge.
 Popular Python recipes.
-Welcome, guest | Sign In | My Account | Store | Cart ActiveState Code » Recipes Languages Tags Authors Sets Popular Python recipes Tags: Recipe 1 to 20 of 4591 « Prev 1 2 3 ...
+Welcome, guest | Sign In | My Account | Store | Cart ActiveState Code » Recipes Languages Tags Authors Sets NOTE: Recipes have moved!

+Please visit GitHub.com/activestate/code for the current versions.
+Popular Python recipes Tags: Recipe 1 to 20 of 4591 « Prev 1 2 3 ...
 230 Next » View popular, latest, top-rated or most viewed.
 Python Tutorials, more than 300, updated March 2, 2009 and carefully sorted by topic and category.
 Python Course: Modular Programming and Modules.
 Modular Programming If you want to develop programs which are readable, reliable and maintainable without too much effort, you have use some kind of modular software design.

 Especially if your application has a certain size.
 There exists a variety of concepts to design software in modular form.
 Modular programming is a software design technique to split your code into separate parts.
 These parts are called modules.
 But how do we create modules in Python?
 Dive Into Python.
 Text Processing in Python (a book) A couple of you make donations each month (out of about a thousand of you reading the text each week).

 Tragedy of the commons and all that... but if some more of you would donate a few bucks, that would be great support of the author.
 In a community spirit (and with permission of my publisher), I am making my book available to the Python community.
 Minor corrections can be made to later printings, and at the least errata noted on this website.

 Beginners make mistakes.
 This article highlights a few common mistakes, including some I made myself.
 Beginner's mistakes are not Python's fault, nor the beginner's.
 They're merely a result of misunderstanding the language.
 However, there is a difference between misunderstanding (often subtle) language features, vs misunderstanding the language as a whole, and what can (and cannot) be done with it.

 Context You have probably used computers to do all sorts of useful and interesting things.
 1.1.1.
 First let us place Python programming in the context of the computer hardware.
 Z = x+y is an instruction in many high-level languages that means something like: Access the value stored at a location labeled x Calculate the sum of this value and the value stored at a location labeled y Store the result in a location labeled z.
 No computer understands the high-level instruction directly; it is not in machine language.
 Obviously high-level languages were a great advance in clarity!

 How not to write Python code.
 Lately I’ve been reading some rather unclean Python code.